Sydney central business district: Governance

 Administratively, the Sydney CBD falls under the authority of the local government area of the City of Sydney.
 The New South Wales state government also has authority over some aspects of the CBD, in particular through Property NSW.

 In the New South Wales state parliament, the seat of "Sydney" covers the city centre together with inner western, southern and eastern suburbs.
 Independent Alex Greenwich has represented the state seat of Sydney since the 2012 by-election, triggered by the resignation of previous independent Clover Moore, who was the Lord Mayor of Sydney, due to introduced state laws preventing dual membership of state parliament and local council.

 In the federal parliament, the seat of "Sydney" covers the city centre together with a larger set of inner western, southern and eastern suburbs, as well as islands in the Sydney Harbour and Lord Howe Island.
 Australian Labor Party member Tanya Plibersek has represented the federal seat of Sydney since the 1998 Australian federal election.

-Commercial area

-The Sydney CBD is home to some of the largest Australian companies, as well as serving as an Asia-Pacific headquarters for many large international companies.
-The financial services industry in particular occupies much of the available office space, with companies such as the Westpac, Commonwealth Bank of Australia, Citibank, Deutsche Bank, Macquarie Bank, AMP Limited, Insurance Australia Group, AON, Marsh, Allianz, HSBC, Axa, ABN Amro, RBC and Bloomsbury Publishing all having offices.